Freight Shipping from Kent to Phoenix

 How much does it cost to ship freight from Kent to Phoenix?

-Full truckload (FTL) rates from Kent, WA to Phoenix, AZ currently range from $3,072-$3,787 for a standard dry van load over the 1,429-mile route.
+Full truckload (FTL) rates from Kent, WA to Phoenix, AZ currently range $3,072-$3,787 (roughly $2.16-$2.67 per mile over 1,429 miles).
 LTL shipments typically cost $986-$1,615 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kent to Phoenix?